The Color Blocking Trend: How to Color Block

 • Emerald green and bright red blend perfectly with each other due to the so called “jewel’ factor.
 Both shades exude a real precious shine, as do gold and copper.

-• It’s important to stick to the same saturation of colors: neons go well with neons, while pastels with pastel hues.
+• It’s important to stick to the same saturation of colors: neons go well with neons, while pastels go with other pastel hues.

-• Try to play within the range of three colors in one outfit to avoid any style blunders.
+• Try to play within the range of three colors or less in one outfit to avoid any style blunders.
 The fourth one will look already too much.

 • Pay attention to your complexion and hair color.
 For example, cobalt and juicy green hues lose their charm on the background of a pale complexion and blonde hair.

-• Keep in mind that too bright and massive color blocking tends to make your figure look bigger.
+• Keep in mind that colors that are too bright tend to make your figure look bigger.

 What to Wear with Color-Blocked Outfits

-Last but not least, a very important rule of wearing the color blocking trend is to be self-confident and never feel afraid to show off your style imagination and mood.
-Always experiment and you’ll discover a new self of you in every new color!
+Last but not least, a very important rule of wearing the color blocking trend is to be self-confident and never feel afraid to show off your style, imagination and mood.
+Always experiment and you’ll discover a new you in every new color!